Modified Delayed Acceptance MCMC for Quasi-Bayesian Inference with Linear Moment Conditions: Discussion

 \section{Discussion}

-This paper has proposes a computationally efficient framework for quasi-Bayesian inference based on the DA--MCMC algorithm.
-By exploiting the linear structure of moment conditions, the method enables the construction of proposal distributions that closely approximate the conditional posterior, enhancing both mixing and computational performance.
-Two implementations---DA--MCMC--Exact and DA--MCMC--Approx---were developed to achieve a balance between computational efficiency and numerical stability.
-Simulation studies using synthetic data showed substantial improvements in sampling efficiency relative to standard MCMC and DA--MCMC algorithms, while empirical applications to real datasets reinforced the scalability and robustness of the proposed approach in practical settings.
+This paper introduces a computationally efficient framework for quasi-Bayesian inference based on the DA--MCMC algorithm.
+By leveraging the linear structure of moment conditions, the method constructs proposal distributions that closely approximate the conditional posterior, improving both mixing and computational performance.
+Two implementations---DA--MCMC--Exact and DA--MCMC--Approx---were developed to balance computational efficiency and numerical stability.
+Simulation studies using synthetic data demonstrated substantial gains in sampling efficiency compared to standard MCMC and conventional DA--MCMC methods, while empirical applications to real datasets confirmed the scalability and robustness of the approach in practical settings.

-Future research could extend the framework to nonlinear and overidentified models, refine the surrogate kernel, and explore integration with modern variational and sequential inference techniques.
-Overall, the proposed DA--MCMC framework offers a versatile and computationally tractable tool for quasi-Bayesian analysis in complex statistical modeling.
+Future research could extend this framework to nonlinear and overidentified models, refine the surrogate kernel, and explore integration with modern variational or sequential inference techniques.
+Overall, the proposed DA--MCMC framework provides a versatile and computationally tractable tool for quasi-Bayesian analysis in complex statistical models.